itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     moments of personalized, relevant content."
 I'll admit I've never read any Hemingway... but somehow I doubt he ever mentioned customer service.
 She's trying to sell a modern CMS and DAM (she doesn't mention what they are).
+42. 07/07/22: Shannon has good news: a key decision-maker from your ideal customer just visited your website!
+Bad news: they left your website without getting in touch with you.
+Her forensics software can help.
+She wants to know what day works best for me next week to talk.
+I like the assertiveness---don't make me think about it!
+43. 07/08/22: Brandon says (demands?) "we need to talk, Joshua".
+They are US based and offer flexible engagement options such as Staff Augmentation, Team Delivery and Project delivery.
+Their Net Promoter Score is 75%.
+I know enough about NPS to know you're probably gaming things to be in the 70s, but nice flex.
+44. 07/08/22: James is following up from a thread in April.
+They're a unique Software Outsourcing company that employs only the Top 1% Software Engineers in Latin America.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso
 [2]: {{ "/images/posts/2022/split-that-commish.gif" | relative_url }}